TheMindhouse/cryptocanvas-solidity/README.md

 * `createCanvas()`, gas cost: xxx (TBD)

     Creates a new canvas.
 Anybody can call this function, but there are some limitations.
 First of all, count of canvases can't exceed `MAX_CANVAS_COUNT`.
 Secondly, it's not allowed to create new canvas when there is more than `MAX_ACTIVE_CANVAS` unfinished canvases.
+Returns id of created canvas.

 * `function setPixel(uint32 _canvasId, uint32 _index, uint8 _color) returns (uint cooldownTime)`, gas cost: xxx